Trade Republic vs DEGIRO

 • You want interest on uninvested cash and banking features in one app.

-• You’re a passive ETF investor who values simplicity and automation.
+• You’re a passive ETF investor who values simplicity above all else.

 ✅ Choose DEGIRO if…